 Welcome to the most unique school of Loma Linda University.
-In addition to offering three graduate degree programs and two post-baccalaureate certificate programs, the primary mission of the School of Religion is to enrich programs in the other seven schools of the University with a faith-based, wholistic approach to the health sciences.
+In addition to offering three graduate degree programs, the primary mission of the School of Religion is to enrich programs in the other seven schools of the University with a faith-based, wholistic approach to the health sciences.

 In configuration of Loma Linda University as a health-science university, the role of religion as integrative in each of the programs of the University is mandated and regularly affirmed by the University administration and Board.
 The School of Religion was established to provide teaching, research, and service in the area of religion for all the schools of the University.

 The School of Religion is committed to the following five tasks as informed by the teachings and practice of the Seventh-day Adventist heritage and mission.

 - To promote Christian wholeness and faith development for faculty and students in their personal and professional lives and witness